ESGF/esgf-qa/README.md

 [https://cmiphub.dkrz.de/info/display_qc_results.html](https://cmiphub.dkrz.de/info/display_qc_results.html).
 This website runs entirely in the user's browser using JavaScript, without requiring interaction with a web server.
 Alternatively, you can open the included `display_qc_results.html` file directly in your browser.

+# License

+This project is licensed under the Apache License 2.0, and includes the Inter font, which is licensed under the SIL Open Font License 1.1.
+See the [LICENSE](./LICENSE) file for more details.